chainvue/api-docs/README.md

 - Verify GitHub token has correct permissions (`repo` scope)
 - Check token is not expired
 - Verify the repository name is correct

+### Vercel deployment fails

+- Verify all three secrets are set correctly in GitHub
+- Check that `VERCEL_TOKEN` is not expired
+- Ensure project is linked: run `vercel link` locally
+- Check workflow logs for specific error messages
+- Verify Vercel project exists and is accessible

 ## Support